-The 2019 event was cancelled so organizers could improve and relocate the 2020/21 event, which was also cancelled.
-The new event takes place at Concord Pacific Place this year for the first time.
+The 2019 event was cancelled so organizers could improve and relocate the event.
+Unfortunately, the 2020, 2021 and 2022 events were also cancelled.
+The new event takes place at Concord Pacific Place at the end of 2023 for the first time.

 For information about other New Year’s Eve events, click Vancouver New Year’s Eve Celebrations.
 To learn about what the event was like in past years, continue reading.

 Past Vancouver Fireworks Events by Canada Place

 During the fireworks event in downtown Vancouver in past years there have been live outdoor concerts.
 There was live music on the 102.7 the PEAK Stage in the plaza outside Canada Place, as well as other entertainment by Jack Poole Plaza.